-The rest of November and December felt like I lived life in a kind of suspended bubble with sporadic contact to the outside world.
+The rest of November and December felt like I lived life in a kind of suspended bubble with sporadic contact with the outside world.
 In that first month, if it wasn’t essential, it didn’t get done.
 It couldn’t.
 There wasn’t the time.
 Caring for someone in the acute phase of a medical crisis can be full time.

-Yet life continued.
 Thanksgiving and Christmas were celebrated.
 Family visited for both.
 A busy time caring and guesting.
 Now life is returning to some kind of normality.
 A ‘new normality’ I often say.
-The life we knew and had has ended.
-We are constructing a new one.
-Day by day, experimenting with what works and what doesn’t, learning with each new experiment.
-Life even looks in part like it did before.
+The life we knew has ended.
+Died.
+So although no one actually died, the life we knew and lived feels like it has died.

+When life and death meet, your life changes.
 We know our life has changed and we know the nuances of that change may not be readily visible to others.
 One thing remains the same, we work together in partnership and I’m so so so grateful I still have this living partnership.

 © Copyright Barbara Babcock 2014